kbase/kb_sdk/README.md

 Examples KBase services written in Python and Java will be available soon.

 #### basic usage

+Note: the information below is still experimental and subject to change.

 Currently, the key new feature of the module builder that is not available in KBase is the ability to generate an executable wrapper for long running